 Don’t get me wrong: refactoring is hugely important.
 You need to do it from time to time or your side project will be a mess.
 Simply put priorities on what need to be refactored.

-A last word about performance optimizations: do it only if it serves your needs and bring defined value, not because it’s prettier.
+A last word about performance optimization: do it only if it serves your needs and bring defined value, not because it’s prettier.
 Each time you want to refactor something, ask yourself the real, tangible benefit.
 You can spend hours fine tuning everything for no perceptible gain.

-Obviously, these tips are still valid regarding your goals and your side projects.
-As everything in the development world: apply rules and principles depending on what you want to achieve.
+As everything in the development world, you should apply rules and principles depending on what you want to achieve.
 Bend them if necessary.
 Don’t follow them blindly, without using the most important organ you have: your brain.

 A last point: no side project is useless since you will always learn from them.
-It is a good way to stretch your skills without a lot of trade-offs.
-You are the pilot of your side project, you don’t have to follow the will of a bunch of managers!
+It’s a good way to stretch your skills.
+You are the driver of your side project, you don’t have to follow the will of a bunch of managers!
 That’s a very refreshing experience.

 Keep trying, failing and learning.
 This is they way to success.